 Abnormal test results are classified by numbers that are higher or lower than the normal range for your age.

 A low or high WBC count can point to a blood disorder or other medical condition.
 To identify the exact cause of a high or low WBC count, your doctor will take several factors into consideration, such as your list of current medications, symptoms, and medical history.

 Leukopenia is the medical term used to describe a low WBC count.
 A low number can be triggered by:

 - bone marrow disorders/damage

 Leukocytosis is the medical term used to describe a high WBC count.
 This can be triggered by:

 - inflammatory conditions, such as arthritis and bowel disease

 - tissue damage

-After diagnosing the cause of a high or low WBC count and recommending a treatment plan, doctors will periodically re-check your white blood cells.
-If your white blood cell count remains high or low, this can indicate that your condition has worsened and your doctor may adjust your treatment.
-If your WBC count shows a normal range, this indicates that the treatment is working.
+After diagnosing the cause of a high or low WBC count and recommending a treatment plan, your doctor will periodically recheck your white blood cells.
+If your white blood cell count remains high or low, this can indicate that your condition has worsened.
+Your doctor may adjust your treatment.
+If your WBC count shows a normal range, this usually indicates that the treatment is working.